bjezyk/gehog-static-pages/README.md

 # Static Pages

-### Static Pages is a WordPress Plugin which offer comprehensive way to register page only custom templates.
+## Static Pages is a WordPress Plugin which offer comprehensive way to denote custom static pages similar to "Page on front" and "Page for posts".

-#### Features
+### Features
-Querying static pages within WP_Query by passing new query var `staticpage`.
+- Querying static pages within WP_Query by passing new query var `static_page`.

-Auto redirect to static page by adding a query search param in the url like `?staticpage=page_type`.
+- Auto redirect to static page by adding a query search param in the url like `?static_page=page_type`.
+- Theming static pages via `static-[page_type].php` template files (In Progress).

+### Configuration
+To connect your static page type with an existing page, go to *Reading Setting* in administrative area.

 ### Example usage

+#### Registration and unregistration of page type.
 ```php
 add_action('init', function() {
     gehog_register_static_page_type('page_type', [